astronomer/astro-docs/cloud/stable/04_customize-airflow/02_access-airflow-database.md

 ## Overview

-On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow scheduler's source of truth.
+On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow Scheduler's source of truth.

 For Astronomer Cloud users, our team securely hosts that database.